anoobbacker/brilliant-pala/screening-mock/chemistry/043-aluminum-sulfate-mass.md

 ---
 # Answer

+## Quick visual reasoning
+- Think of aluminium ions as +++ magnets and sulphate groups as -- magnets.
+To make a calm, neutral “bundle,” you need two +++ (2 aluminium) and three -- (3 sulphate).
+So the “recipe” is Al2 with three SO4 groups.
+- Picture the bundle as:
+  - 2 aluminium atoms
+  - 3 copies of a sulphate “flower,” each with 1 sulphur at the center and 4 oxygens as petals.
+- Add weights using the given masses:
+  - Aluminium: 27 each → 27 + 27 = 54
+  - One sulphate flower: sulphur 32 + four oxygens (4 × 16 = 64) → 32 + 64 = 96
+  - Three such flowers: 96 + 96 + 96 = 288
+  - Total bundle: 54 + 288 = 342 u

+Answer: 342 u

+## Create twists
+- Visual traps to avoid:
+  - Forgetting the bracket multiplies the whole flower: 3 sulphate groups means 3 sulphurs and 12 oxygens (not just adding 3 to oxygen).
+  - Mixing in the extra numbers given (H, N, Na).
+They’re just decoys; aluminium sulphate uses Al, S, O only.
+  - Treating it like one Al and one SO4.
+The charges don’t balance then; two +++ need three -- to settle.
+- Same idea, different look:
+  - Sodium nitrate: one sodium stuck to one nitrate flower (NO3).
+Count Na once and the NO3 group once, then add their given masses.
+  - Ammonium sulphate: two ammonium “balls” balance one sulphate flower; count parts in each group and add.
+- Where it appears in real life:
+  - Ionic crystals are like repeating Lego blocks.
+The smallest neutral block (the “recipe” you just built) repeats in all directions.
+Its weight is just the sum of the pieces in that one block—exactly what you did here.

 ## Thinking setup: What are we really “weighing” here?
 - Imagine a Lego model.
 The instruction sheet tells you how many of each brick you need.
 The weight of the model = sum of (number of each brick × weight of that brick).
 - A chemical formula is the “instruction sheet.”
 For ionic compounds like aluminium sulphate, we don’t have molecules; we have a repeating ratio called a formula unit.
 So “formula unit mass” = sum of atomic masses, counting how many of each atom the formula says.